 If you’ve heard that red wine is one of the healthiest of all alcoholic beverages, it’s for good reason.

 Thanks to the antioxidants found in the skins of grapes from which it’s made, red wine has been widely publicized as being “healthful”.
-The kind of antioxidants found in red wine, like RESVERATROL, have powerful anti-inflammatory properties.
+The kind of antioxidants found in it, like RESVERATROL, have powerful anti-inflammatory properties.

-Moderate consumption of red wine has been linked to improved heart health, along with other health benefits, like decreasing the risk of:
+Moderate consumption has been linked to improved heart health, along with other health benefits.
+A few of these include decreasing the risk of:

 - Alzheimer’s disease